PREPARING FOR YOUR VISIT

 Please contact us if you would like to set up your visit to the Department of Medicine.

-If you are interested in matching at the Columbia Neurology Residency Program, please make sure to apply to BOTH programs on your match list!
+If you are interested in matching at the Columbia Neurology Residency Program, please make sure to apply to BOTH the categorical and advanced programs.

 Dinner – Resident Meet & Greet:

 Applicants are invited to attend dinner at a Manhattan restaurant with our residents the evening before your interview day.
 This is an opportunity to meet residents outside the hospital in an informal setting.
 Details of social events will be sent to you once your interview date is scheduled, if you are not able to attend you will still have the opportunity to meet with the residents and faculty during our welcome luncheon on the date of your interview.

 For More Information please feel free to contact us with questions:

 NewYork-Presbyterian Hospital/Columbia University Medical Center

 710 West 168th Street, Suite 1402

 Where to Stay